AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 ### Templates

 Access brand-approved templates to generate content across multiple channels in the _Recently used templates_ section of [!DNL Create] home.
-Use templates to jump start the content creation process and stay aligned with defined brand identity.
+Use templates to jump start the content creation process and stay aligned with a defined brand identity.

 Templates are [created and stored in [!DNL Content]](/help/user-guide/content/overview.md) but are accessible in [!DNL Create].